 My first area of research is the politics of infrastructure in India, specifically energy and electricity.
 In a new project that aims to map how technological and political forces are shaping electricity policy and governance outcomes at the state-level in India, I am working with Ranjit Bharvirkar (Regulatory Assistance Project) and Navroz Dubash (Centre for Policy Research, New Delhi) and a team of social science graduate students and postdoctoral researchers.

-My first book, Electrifying India (Stanford, 2014), explores the politics of infrastructure in India.
-Taking electricity as a paradigmatic example of infrastructural state-building, I explore the changing contours of the sector from the decades following independence through the first decades of neoliberal India.
+My first book, Electrifying India (Stanford, 2014), takes electricity as a paradigmatic example of infrastructural state-building to explore the changing contours of the sector from the decades following independence to the early 2000s.
 I show that differences in rural political organizing produced variation in how electricity was priced and provided, particularly to rural areas, by comparing the politics of electrification in Maharashtra, Odisha, and Andhra Pradesh.
 The book, which was published by Stanford University Press in 2014, received the Joseph W. Elder Prize in the Indian Social Sciences from the American Institute of Indian Studies.